 And don’t even get me started on the level of BS that flies on the forums when things like batteries and charging are discussed—you could drown in the stuff.

-So what’s the point of my ranting, other than I now feel better having let off steam?
-Well, we boat owners can waste a boatload of money and still end up with an inefficient, unreliable electrical system if we don’t have the basic knowledge to determine whether or not the person who is working on our boat or advising us knows what they are talking about.
+The point being that we boat owners can waste a boatload of money and still end up with an inefficient, unreliable electrical system if we don’t have this basic knowledge.

 The good news is that if we understand just a little bit of electrical theory we will immediately be able to detect the rich aroma of marine electrical BS before any harm is done.
 And the even better news is that this stuff is not that hard to grasp.